cesardeltoroc/reading-notes/201/class2.md

 var max = 20;
 var comparison = (score == max);

-Logical Operators allows you to compare more than one.
+Logical and Operators allows you to compare more than one.

 && Logical and
 || Logical or
 !
-Logical not
+Logical not or Bang -goes in front of the thing.

+### Notes from class 11/30/21

 If statements (checks) if the blocks are **true** than the code block is executed.